generativepy.tween module

 Tween.set

-Sets the current value, then adds extra frames with the current value.
+Sets the current value.

 Parameter | Type | Description |